bioTIMEHub/BioTIMEr/tests/testthat/_snaps/workflow_beta.md

     Condition
       Warning in `resampling()`:
       NA values found and removed.
-      Only a subset of `df` is used.
+      Only a subset of `x` is used.
     Output
-          YEAR assemblageID           metric dissimilarity        slope    p-values
+          YEAR assemblageID           metric dissimilarity        slope      pvalue
       1   1980   211_528514      JaccardDiss    0.56089010  0.016466117 0.229606351
       2   1980   211_528514 MorisitaHornDiss    0.30941089  0.011510256 0.741736591
       3   1980   211_528514   BrayCurtisDiss    0.74911796 -0.001134076 0.943233207